The matter of individual choice

 Give assurance to your parents that you will continue to love them as a Son, but that your need for your personal life is equally important.
 Love is not a limited commodity, you can find a way to express it in a quality way, to all your loved ones.
 Gently nudge her to answer the questions

-l Is the love as a son proven only if I sacrifice something?
+1. Is love as a son proven only if I sacrifice something?

 It is important sometimes to ask some difficult questions to stir some thought process.